Jewish Ghetto Police in Warsaw Ghetto: From the ghetto's creation to Grossaktion Warsaw

-In June or July 1941, the "Central Detention Center for the Jewish District" was established in the ghetto, initially at 22 Gęsia Street.
+In June or July 1941, the "Central Arrest for the Jewish Residential District" was established in the ghetto, initially at 22 Gęsia Street.
 Due to the growing number of prisoners, it was expanded to include 10 large cells in the adjacent building at 24 Gęsia Street, part of the Volhynia Barracks.
 The lockup primarily held individuals accused of smuggling or illegally staying on the "Aryan side".
 Imprisonment was also possible for offenses like riding a tram without a ticket or violating air defense regulations.
 By late May 1942, nearly one-third of inmates were minors under 15.
 The detenction center was formally under Blue Police supervision, but Jewish Ghetto Police officers staffed it.
-The center was managed by Leopold Lindenfeld, a pre-war judge.
+The arrest was managed by Leopold Lindenfeld, a pre-war judge.
 In August 1941, the staff was expanded to include female guards.
 Though not formally Jewish Ghetto Police officers, they were subject to the formation's uniform, organizational, and disciplinary regulations.
 The women's section was led by Sylwia Hurwicz, a pre-war Łódź lawyer.
-Conditions in the center were harsh, with poor sanitation and frequent beatings by guards.
+Conditions in the arrest were harsh, with poor sanitation and frequent beatings by guards.
 Mortality was high; in March 1942, Adam Czerniaków estimated two deaths daily.

 On 28–29 August 1941, Jewish Ghetto Police officers, alongside Ordnungspolizei and Blue Police officers, participated in a large-scale lice delousing operation at 15 Krochmalna Street.
 The operation became a "medical and humanitarian disaster", further damaging the Jewish Ghetto Police's reputation in the ghetto.

 From autumn 1941, Jewish Ghetto Police officers were assigned as orderlies to German craft workshops (so-called szops) operating in the ghetto.

 On 17 November and 15 December 1941, on orders from Commissioner Heinz Auerswald, executions of Central Detention Center prisoners were carried out, killing eight and fifteen people, respectively.
 Blue Police officers performed the shootings, while Jewish Ghetto Police officers escorted victims from cells and tied them to posts.
 Rumors in the ghetto claimed Szeryński strongly opposed his officers' involvement, even threatening suicide.
 Nonetheless, the ghetto residents' hostility toward Jewish officers intensified.

 On the night of 17–18 April 1942, the Gestapo killed 52 people on the ghetto streets.
 The Jewish Ghetto Police leadership was at least partially informed of the planned action.
 According to a Government Delegation for Poland report, on the evening of 17 April, the Germans ordered 18 German-speaking Jewish Ghetto Police officers to report to the Pawiak gate and a 40-member platoon for special duties.
 During the massacre, Jewish officers served as guides for the Gestapo, assisted in removing victims from apartments, and later cleared bodies from the streets.
 On 19 April, at Czerniaków's order, the Jewish Ghetto Police issued a statement claiming the German action was "sporadic, aimed at punishing those engaged in unauthorized activities" and urging calm.